GalobelWang/GalobelWang.github.io/_posts/2025-08-28-differential-geometry.md

 ### Introduction

-Welcome to the first part of our crash course on Differential Geometry for Machine Learning!
-In this post, we'll explore the fundamental concept of a **smooth manifold**.
+Here is a brief note on Differential Geometry for Information Geometry!
+In this post, let's explore the fundamental concept of a **smooth manifold**.
 Think of manifolds as generalized surfaces – spaces that locally "look like" familiar Euclidean space (e.g., $$\mathbb{R}^n$$) but can have a more complex global structure.

 Why are manifolds important in machine learning?
 - The **parameter space** of many machine learning models (like neural networks) can be viewed as a high-dimensional manifold.